 When running Host software the eCNA-100 is capable of sending data over the LSN to a Host PC.
+When running CineSuite software, the eCNA is capable of sending data over both the LSN and the ethernet network.
 This is a historical record of automation activity including faults, starts, stops, cues and other occurrences.
 Show logs contain data specifically about a particular show, this data can include show numbers, events and times that the events occurred, total down time, and many other important parameters.
-See the Host manual for more information on event and show logs.
+See the Host or the CineSuite manual for more information on event and show logs.